artefactory/streamlit_prophet/README.md

 Look at the tooltips to understand how each parameter is impacting forecasts.
 * <strong>Select evaluation method</strong>: Define the evaluation process, the metrics and the granularity to assess your model performance.
-* <strong>Make a forecast</strong>: You can optionnaly make a forecast on future dates that are not included in your dataset, with the model previously trained.
+* <strong>Make a forecast</strong>: Make a forecast on future dates that are not included in your dataset, with the model previously trained.

+Once you are satisfied, click on "save your experiment" to download all plots and data locally.

 ![](references/demo.gif)